kintone-labs/cli-kintone/README.md

 cli-kintone is a command line utility for exporting and importing kintone App data.
 ```
-ⓘ This tool have been migrated from git://github.com/kintone/cli-kintone
+ⓘ This tool has been migrated from git://github.com/kintone/cli-kintone
 ```

 ## Version